davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 - Compute probabilities within arbitrary age bands
 - Implement Monte Carlo–based uncertainty quantification

-This is particularly valuable in rare disease research, where datasets are often small.<br><br>
+This is particularly valuable in rare disease research, where datasets are often small.

-### 3.2 Quantile Matching: Reconstructing the Distribution
+### Quantile Matching: Reconstructing the Distribution

 Because raw data are missing, we instead match: